dHellerstein/wsGallery/README.md

 - Unzip the wsGalleryxx.zip file to a dedicated directory.

    Typically a subdirectory with  name like wsGallery_v13 is created.
-   It is best to rename this to something more generic (such as wGallery)l Several subdirectories will be created under this directory.
+   It is best to rename this to something more generic (such as wGallery).
+   Several subdirectories will be created under this directory.

 -  Several parameters files (in these subdirectorie) must be modified using your favorite text editor.